Gordon Parks: A Legend who Helped Paved the Way for Black Artists

 • In 1973, he got married to Chinese-American editor Genevieve Young, and they divorced in 1979.

-• Parks had four children, namely Gordon, Jr., David, Leslie, and Toni Parks.
+• Parks had four children: Gordon, Jr., David, Leslie, and Toni Parks.

-• His oldest son Gordon Parks, Jr., was killed in a plane crash in 1979 in Kenya.
+• In Kenya, his oldest son Gordon Parks, Jr., was killed in a plane crash in 1979.

-• Parks has five grandchildren: Alain, Gordon III, Sarah, Campbell, and Satchel.
+• Parks have five grandchildren: Alain, Gordon III, Sarah, Campbell, and Satchel.

 Other Achievements